Blue Mountains City Council campgrounds

 Adjacent to Megalong Creek - medium sized camp ground.
 Access is via sealed road.
 Toilets provided (no other facilities).

 Small camping area - limited sites, suitable for tents.

-CLOSED DUE TO BUSHFIRES - Mt York Precinct - Mt Victoria
+Mt York Precinct - Mt Victoria

 5km from Mt Victoria village at the end of Mt York Rd - small camping area (limited sites) suitable for tents.
 A popular climbing area with historic roads.